Pre-projects to Mobilise Trade and Industry for Research

 Published 19 Jun 2019

 The new amount of funding that may be awarded is 70 per cent.
 This increase will apply for the duration of 2021, provided that there is funding available under the scheme.

 Pre-projects to encourage companies to carry out research comprise small-scale R&D projects in companies with little or no R&D experience.
 The company must cooperate with an R&D group in the project.
 It must be the company’s intention that the pre-project will lead to further research activity or cooperation with research institutions.

 About the call for proposals

 It must be the company’s intention that the efforts will lead to further research activity or cooperation with research institutions.
-The pre-project should be a precursor to participation in other funding schemes for research, such as the Regional Research Funds, Research Council innovation programmes, the SkatteFUNN tax incentive scheme or the EU Framework Programme for Research and Innovation, Horizon 2020.
+The pre-project should be a precursor to participation in other funding schemes for research, such as the Regional Research Funds, Research Council innovation programmes, the SkatteFUNN tax incentive scheme or Horizon Europe.

 How to apply